SAP-archive/logistics-business-network-gtt-samples/lbn-gtt-template-tpo/README.md

 # Track PO Fulfillment Template App

+## What's New in the Track PO Fulfillment Template App (Micro Delivery 2021.03.21)
+* Enable Air Tracking mode with integration of visibility provider
+* Enable Quick Refresh feature in the Delivery Item page
+* Enhance the calculation part, such as filtering by Delay Status, showing fields of 'Delay Impact', 'Completed and Late Value', 'Revised / Initial Planned Delivery Date', 'Planned vs Actual Arrival Time'
+* Refine exception texts
+* Enhance code quality
+* Fix bugs
+* Enhance documentation.</br>

+For more information, refer to What’s New in the relevant document folder [04_What's_New_TPOF_March2021.pdf](https://github.com/SAP-samples/logistics-business-network-gtt-samples/blob/master/lbn-gtt-template-tpo/Documents/04_What's_New_TPOF_March2021.pdf) </br>

 ## What's New in the Track PO Fulfillment Template App (Micro Delivery 2021.02.26)
 *	Refactor the folder path ‘/lbn-gtt-template-tpo/ABAP/src/’ to '/lbn-gtt-template-tpo/abap/zsrc/' to adapt to the newest version of ABAPGIT tool.
 *	Rename the template app Track Purchase Orders to Track PO Fulfillment.